-"Dallas County is seeing considerably more West Nile Virus activity compared with last year.
-It is very important to follow the four D's to protect yourself from mosquito bites and West Nile Virus", said Dr. Philip Huang, Director of DCHHS.
+"Dallas County is reporting more human cases of West Nile virus and West Nile virus associated deaths.
+It is very important to follow the four D's to protect yourself from mosquitos that carry West Nile Virus", said Dr. Philip Huang, Director of DCHHS.